9 Things to Consider When Choosing the Right Web Development Agency

 At ZOO, we have heard the same stories over and over again.
 To save a few dollars initially, a company hires someone with next to no experience and the end result is a website that the client isn’t happy with.
 Unfortunately, the problems usually don’t end there.
 Over time, the amateur web developer might go out of business and suddenly their phone number and email addresses no longer work, leaving many companies and organizations with an orphaned website project.

 Overall, a template website should be about half the price of a custom designed website, so be careful not to end up paying the price of custom, while being given a template website.
 Understand the difference between custom built and template built websites.
 For example, a custom built website will have cleaner code, is designed specifically for your business, outperforms template sites in terms of search engine optimization and will outlasts any theme sites, a custom site should last for 5-10+ years.

 At ZOO, we believe we can do our best, most creative work when we build a custom-designed website from the ground up.
-With this process you get an amazing user and seo-friendly website that works perfectly on all devices and has a strong brand presence.
+With this process you get an amazing user and search engine-friendly website that works perfectly on all devices and has a strong brand presence.

 A reputable web development company offering good customer service will do 2 things right away: